 AWS CLI Cache

-Under ~/.aws/cli/cache, the AWS CLI stores JSON cache files for temporary STS credentials and cached role-assumption results so repeated commands do not have to request fresh tokens every time.
-Those files are created when profiles use AssumeRole, SSO-backed sessions, or other temporary credential flows, and they can become stale, corrupted, or simply accumulate over time.
-Kudu removes these cached credential and API response JSON files without touching your configured profiles, account settings, access keys, or any AWS resources.
+Under ~/.aws/cli/cache, the AWS CLI stores JSON cache files for temporary credentials and selected API response data so repeated commands can reuse STS AssumeRole sessions, SSO-derived tokens, and other short-lived results without reauthenticating every time.
+Those files speed up role switching and scripted workflows, but they can become stale after permission changes, expired sessions, profile edits, or interrupted writes.
+Kudu removes the cached credential and response JSON files so the CLI fetches fresh data automatically, without touching your configured profiles, account settings, access keys, or command history.

 Why clean AWS CLI Cache?

-• Expired STS session files in the cache can make commands fail with ExpiredToken or InvalidClientTokenId until the CLI fetches fresh credentials
+- Expired STS or SSO-backed cached credentials can make aws commands fail with ExpiredToken or Unauthorized errors until the CLI fetches a fresh session

 Cache paths Kudu targets